 There remains some confusion in our field about “residence vs presence.”
 For example, many theorize that a client has to take up residence in a foreign state in order for that state’s licensing board to have any jurisdiction over their care.

 The reality, however, is that once a client sets foot in a particular state, that state’s licensing board takes on responsibility for their protection.
-In other words, that state’s board gets to decide if you are in compliance with their laws and rules when you work with a person who is inside their borders.
+In other words, that state’s board gets to decide if you are in compliance with their rules when you work with a person who is inside their borders.

 If you need to work with a client while they’re in a foreign state, it would be wise to first confirm the temporary practice rules (or lack thereof) of that state’s board which regulates your profession.
 So let’s look at how one can go about doing that.

-For some additional context, we got a contribution to this article from mental health attorney/mental health counselor, Eric Strom, JD LMHC:
+For some additional context, we got a contribution to this article from mental health attorney/mental health counselor, Eric Strom, JD PhD LMHC:

 One of the most significant issues relating to distance counseling that I see in my practice is the that of cross-jurisdictional clinical work.
 When a client is physically located in a state other than the state in which the clinician is physically located, both states have jurisdiction over the counseling relationship.
 In such situations, it is essential for clinicians to understand how counseling is regulated by their own state as well as how it is regulated by the state in which their client is physically located.